holmosaint/foreground-segmentation/README.md

 Then I implemented the dense CRF layer as the postprocessing procedure to polish the probability map.
 After 3 iteration on the map, we achieve **0.91** F-score on the whole dataset.

-The next step and the final step is to test the WaterShed algorithm, and implement vgg-w-mask architecture!
+The next step and the final step is to test the WaterShed algorithm, implement vgg-w-mask architecture and test GrabCut in one cut!
 Good luck!!!